meteor-typings/meteor/README.md

 `1.2` and `1.3` share the same Meteor core packages typings, which are located in `1.2/packages`.
 When you run `gulp 1_3`, typings are modified to contain modules corresponding new Meteor 1.3 namespaces.

+## Contribution

+Please make sure that you change associated Meteor packages' typings directly in `1.2/packages` and `1.3/packages` folders.
+`main.d.ts` and `browser.d.ts` are built out of them.